zilliztech/mcp-server-milvus/README.md

 ```
 What are the collections I have in my Milvus DB?
 ```
-Claude will then use MCP to check this information on our Milvus DB.
+Claude will then use MCP to check this information on your Milvus DB.
 ```
 I'll check what collections are available in your Milvus database.

-> View result from milvus-list-collections from milvus (local)

 Here are the collections in your Milvus database: